aeternity/hyperchains-whitepaper/README.md

-# hyperchains-whitepaper
+# Hyperchains whitepaper

-The specification of the aeternity's hyperchains protocol
+The specification of the aeternity's hyperchains protocol.

+WIP version